-- 1. Funding Guidelines: Guidelines related to performance targets relative to the amount of Bond Funds contributed to a project and standards for replacement reserve funding; - 2.
-Risk Controls: Preconditions for contractual commitments and release of funds, procedures for funding disbursement and monitoring during project construction, and recurring investment policies; - 3.
+- 1. Concept Endorsement and Final Approval Guidelines: Guidelines related to Metro staff project evaluation based on contribution to the Unit Production Targets relative to the amount of bond funding proposed, and consistency with the LIS, Bond Measure, and this Work Plan; - 2.
+Risk Controls: Preconditions for contractual commitments and release of funds, procedures for funding disbursement and updates during project construction, and recurring investment policies; - 3.
 Project Documentation Checklists and Templates: List of required documents for Property Acquisition, Concept Endorsement, and Project Funding Authorization; - 4.
-Local Implementation Partner and Metro Site Acquisition Program Reporting: Metrics, protocol, and templates for Local Implementation Partners and Metro's Site Acquisition Program to submit annual reports on program outcomes for review by the Community Oversight Committee; and - 5.
-Local Implementation Partner Administration Funding Guidelines: Protocol and templates for Local Implementation Partners to submit a work plan in order to receive administrative funding at the beginning of each fiscal year, including requirements for end-of-year reporting to demonstrate compliance with this Work Plan.
+Local Implementation Partner and Metro Site Acquisition Program Project and Program Outcomes Reporting: Metrics, protocol, and templates for Local Implementation Partners and Metro's Site Acquisition Program to submit (a) post-construction and post-occupancy project reports and (b) annual reports on program outcomes for review by the Community Oversight Committee; and - 5.
+Local Implementation Partner Financial Reporting Guidelines: Protocol and templates for Local Implementation Partners to submit annual end-of-year reporting on project and administrative expenditures, to demonstrate compliance with the Bond Measure and this Work Plan.